Chainflow/solana-mission-control/INSTRUCTIONS.md

  - Alert when acount balance has dropped below to **account_bal_threshold**

 ## Telegram Commands
-Telegram commands are used to query metric information on your telegram bot accounts List of available Telegram Commands
+Telegram commands are used to query metric information on your telegram bot account

+List of available Telegram Commands
   - **/status** - status command returns validator status, current block height and network block height
   - **/node** - return status of caught-up